 - How you have satisfied yourself that you will be compliant with the Gaming Machine (Circumstances of Use) Regulations in respect of the use of debit or credit cards, payment limits and committed payment limits.

 - What anti-money laundering controls you have considered in designing your solution.
 For example, would a player be able to fund a gambling product via cash and then withdraw funds via an app or digital wallet?

 There are also a variety of harm mitigation and consumer empowerment measures that you should consider.
 You should ask yourself:

 - Are you able to provide tools that enable the user to manage their gambling?
 For example, can the consumer use the product to set limits on the amount of money they are able to deposit or spend over a certain period of time?
-Is there a range of limits available?

 - What alerts would be triggered when a limit is reached?
 How will the limit-setting be made effective in terms of reducing the risk of gambling-related harm?